heinsense2/AIO_CaseStudy/README.md

 <details>
 <summary>Validate</summary>

-To validate a YOLOv5 model with our datasets, run the command
+To validate a YOLOv5 model with our datasets, the command would look like

 ```bash
 python3 val.py --data {data.directory}/{domain}.yaml --weights runs/train/exp/weights/best.pt --task test